+(Offered fall, spring, and summer).
 This course provides an overview and practical applications of the various activities involved in owning and operating a small business enterprise.

-+ENT2112, Business Plans 3 hrs., 3 crs.
++ENT2112, Business Plans

 This course is specifically designed for students seeking a certificate in entrepreneurship, or elective toward and AS degree in business.
 It is the capstone course to obtain the certificate in entrepreneurship operations.
 Competencies and learning outcomes are intended to provide the skills necessary for students to prepare a functional business plan for use in all aspects of owning and operating a small business enterprise.